bryan-at-looker/embed-sdk-sko-markdown/section2.md

 }
 ```

-This will now change the filter and run the dashboard everytime the value is changed.
+This will now change the filter and run the dashboard everytime the dropdown value is changed.

-Another common ask is to make sure that multiple scrollbars don't appear, one within the iframe and one on the parent page (you wont see this in your example right now, but good to know for the future)
+Another common ask is to make sure that multiple scrollbars don't appear:  one within the iframe and one on the parent page (you may not see this in your example right now depending on the size of your browser window relative to the size of the iframe)

 ![HTML height](https://github.com/bryan-at-looker/embed-sdk-sko-markdown/blob/master/images/section2-height-scroll-before.png?raw=true)

-In order to this, we need to listen to metadata that Looker is sending out to the parent page through Javascript events.
+In order to do this, we need to listen to metadata that Looker is sending out to the parent page through Javascript events.
 The `page:properties:changed` event ([docs](https://docs.looker.com/reference/embedding/embed-javascript-events#page:properties:changed)) gives us the ability to listen to the height of the Looker iframe and then we can dynamically change the style of the parent `div, #dashboard`.

 The `page:properties:changed` event looks like this: